 Here you’ll find everything from “down home” diners serving up hefty helpings of Southern staples like collard greens, mac and cheese, and of course fried chicken, to upscale eateries that are certain to satiate your fine foodie tastes.

 A recent trip home inspired me to compile and share a list of some of my favorite Atlanta Restaurants.
-Here are my Top 9 (yes, 9…not the typical 10) Must-Try Restaurants, in no particular order:
+Here are My Top 9 Must-Try Restaurants, in no particular order: